-- One of the least urbanised countries in the world, Burkina Faso's cities-especially its secondary cities-are growing at an overwhelming rate of 5.3 percent.
+- \One of the least urbanised countries in the world, Burkina Faso's cities-especially its secondary cities-are growing at an overwhelming rate of 5.3 percent.
 Ouagadougou alone is projected to more than double between 2005 and 2020.
-(Source: UNHabitat State of African Cities Report 2008) - In recent decades, the Government of Burkina Faso has implemented various initiatives in an effort to cope with this rapid urbanisation, including decentralisation policies to promote grassroots development.
-Despite the Government's willingness to push further with decentralisation, many of Burkina Faso's 351 municipalities lack the capacity and funding to implement their strategic urban development plans. - Burkina Faso's civil society has grown stronger following decentralisation efforts and has recently shown its engagement in supporting the democratic transition in the country.
-However, it is still learning how to involve itself confidently in urban governance and management issues. - The Cities Alliance Country Programme builds on years of member activities in Burkina Faso, particularly UN-Habitat, France (both bilateral and decentralised through city partnerships), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
-It will support Burkina Faso as the country transitions to a new, inclusive development model that is based on local government and community participation.
+(Source: UN-Habitat State of African Cities Report 2008) - \ In recent decades, the Government of Burkina Faso has implemented various initiatives in an effort to cope with this rapid urbanisation, including decentralisation policies to promote grassroots development.
+Despite the Government's willingness to push further with decentralisation, many of Burkina's 351 municipalities lack the capacity and funding to implement their strategic urban development plans. - \Burkina's civil society has grown stronger following decentralisation efforts, but it is still learning how to involve itself confidently in urban governance and management issues. - \The Cities Alliance Country Programme builds on years of member activities in Burkina Faso, particularly UN-Habitat, France (both bilateral and decentralised through city partnerships), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+It will support Burkina as the country transitions to a new, inclusive development model that is based on local government and community participation.

-Street scene in Bobo Dioulasso, Burkina Faso's second largest city.
+Street scene in Bobo Dioulasso, Burkina's second largest city.
 Photo: Mamadou Diagne/Cities Alliance